 - How do coaches use role players (pinch runners, match-up pitchers, pinch hitters, defensive replacements, etc.)?
 What are the special skills these players have that allow them to get in the game?
 How can you work to improve your own skills that would help in a similar situation?

 - Which players appear to be having fun or excited to get each opportunity to contribute?
 How does this attitude affect how they play the game?

+Learning from the best and worst of MLB is easier than ever.
 Even though viewers aren’t on the field, media coverage of playoff games helps us all get a close up view of what players are doing on the field and in the dugout.
 How do you think these players learned what matters most to help their teams win the biggest games?
 They watched and learned from other successful players.
 Now, it’s your turn.